pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-2-5962.md

 Here you will find release notes for all releases under the 3.2 version.

+<a href="#heading--maas-3-2-9-release-notes"><h2 id="heading--maas-3-2-9-release-notes">MAAS 3.2.9 release notes</h2></a>

+We are happy to announce that MAAS 3.2.9 has been released.
+This point release of MAAS 3.2 provides four [high-profile bug fixes](#heading--MAAS-3-2-9-bug-fixes).

 <a href="#heading--MAAS-3-2-8-release-notes"><h2 id="heading--MAAS-3-2-8-release-notes">MAAS 3.2.8 release notes</h2></a>

 We are happy to announce that MAAS 3.2.8 has been released.
 This point release of MAAS 3.2 provides a number of [high-profile bug fixes](#heading--MAAS-3-2-8-bug-fixes).